The Legend of Zelda: Skyward Sword: Legacy

 While critical reception of the game was very positive overall, fan and retrospective opinions were far more mixed due to its highly traditional and linear structure.
-When development started on the next home console Zelda game, The Legend of Zelda: Breath of the Wild, the developers wanted to improve on what they had achieved with Skyward Sword and the feedback it received from both fans and critics, along with creating a non-linear world based on player complaints about the linearity of Skyward Sword.
+When development started on the next home console Zelda game, Breath of the Wild, the developers wanted to improve on what they had achieved with Skyward Sword and the feedback it received from both fans and critics, along with creating a non-linear world based on player complaints about the linearity of Skyward Sword.
 Aonuma and Fujibayashi both returned respectively as producer and director.
 Aonuma's said that his wish with Breath of the Wild was "to expand and make a better Skyward Sword".
-Various publications noted that the sequel to Breath of the Wild, The Legend of Zelda: Tears of the Kingdom, contains influences from Skyward Sword.
+Various publications noted that the sequel to Breath of the Wild, Tears of the Kingdom, contains influences from Skyward Sword.
 Specifically, the game's incorporation of floating islands above Hyrule kingdom drew comparisons to Skyloft.
+The developers themselves commented on these comparisons, saying the Switch's hardware allowed them to allow the player to seamlessly travel to the surface from specific areas of the sky, something they were not able to achieve with the Wii's graphical limitations.Tentalus spencensis, a fossil from the Cambrian Spence Shale of Utah, is named after the Skyward Sword boss Tentalus.